jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 ```

 Now that we are authenticated with Fitbit, we can finally make
-queries.
-I created a helper function called queryAPI which attempts
+queries to Fitbit's Server.
+I created a helper function called "queryAPI" which attempts
 to authenticate if it is not already authenticated and then fetches
 the API result from a provided URL.